Mumenhamadneh1/Impact-force-identification-using-DL-and-ABC-SS/README.md

 The total depth calculation would be: 130 (final depth from Segment 1) + 10 (file name) + 20 (offset) = 160.
 Then, divide by 100 to convert to meters: 160 / 100 = 1.6 meters.

 These datasets can be used to study the effects of impacts by different materials at various angles on a steel pipeline.
 While this repository does not include analysis code, the data is formatted for easy use in machine learning models, impact identification algorithms, and structural health monitoring studies.
+For more information please refer to the research paper titled Impact-force Identification using Deep Learning and Bayesian Inference with Application on Pipeline Structures by Mu’men Hamadneh, Samir Mustapha, Mohammad Ali Fakih.